EvandroCT/sunplin/README.md

 ## Tests

-Using a nVidia TitanX graphics card and the standard example input files provided by this repository, we were capable of seamlessly running a simulation with up to 3000 replications.
+Using a NVIDIA GeForce GTX TITAN X graphics card and the standard example input files provided by this repository, we were capable of seamlessly running a simulation with up to 3000 replications.

-This software has been conceived with academic purpose, thus, tests was made within a very restricted range of environments, therefore, more tests must be done.
+This software has been conceived with academic purpose, thus, tests was made within a very restricted range of environments, therefore, more tests have be done.
 All the comunity is welcome to do your own tests and provide us your feedback.

 ## Contributors